bordeux/cstrike-server/README.md

 ### Server won't start
 - Check logs: `docker-compose logs -f`
-- Ensure ports 27015 (UDP/TCP) are not in use
+- Ensure ports 27015 (UDP/TCP) and 27020 (UDP/TCP, if HLTV enabled) are not in use
 - Verify volume permissions on the `./cstrike` directory

 ### Can't connect to server